-There is no specific air fryer brand or model that is marketed as being best for gluten-free, but I will share what I love about air fryers, chat about what foods I like to cook in air fryers and share a few of my best gluten free air fryer recipes with you.
+There is no specific air fryer brand or model that is marketed as being best for gluten-free, but I will share what I love about air fryers, chat about what foods I like to cook in air fryers, and share a few of my best gluten free air fryer recipes with you.

-There are two main types of air fryers, basket-style, and oven-style.
+There are two main types of air fryers: basket-style and oven-style.
 I own two basket-style air fryers and one oven-style air fryer.
 I will share my opinions on both styles.

-Note the prices of air fryers varies quite a bit depending on the size and features of the air fryer.
+Note the prices of air fryers vary quite a bit depending on the size and features of the air fryer.
 Air fryers go on sale often, so if the price on Amazon seems high, check back every couple of weeks.

 Why Are Air Fryers so Great?